Hans and Franz: Cultural references

 NASA's two crawler-transporters—large diesel-powered transport devices used since 1965 to carry heavy launch loads to the launch site, including fully assembled spacecraft from the Apollo, Skylab, and Shuttle eras—are also nicknamed "Hans" (CT-1) and "Franz" (CT-2).

-In the Teenage Mutant Ninja Turtles episode "Planet of the Turtles" there are Hans and Fitz, two alien turtle wrestlers who act in the fashion of Hans and Franz.
-Later in the episode "Leonardo Cuts Loose", Hans and Fitz are two Austrian bodybuilding villains.

 In the popular MMO World of Warcraft, Hans'gar and Franzok are twin brothers in the Blackrock Foundry raid.
 With a throwback to the Saturday Night Live characters, Franzok can be heard yelling "Hear me now and believe me later!"

-In the pop-culture comedy Dude, Where's My Car?, there are two blonde Germanic spacemen who act in the fashion of Hans and Franz.

-In the FPS Borderlands, there are Hanz and Franz as bodyguards of one of the final game bosses, Baron Flynt.

 In Sesame Street Season 38 Episode 5, Hansel and Gretel introduce themselves and reference the Hans and Franz tagline "We just want to pump...you up!" changed to "We just want to throw...bread crumbs!"

-In the Marvel Comics story Incredible Hulk vs. Venom #1 (April 1994), the two titular characters go on a news show and taunt the villain of the story in the style of Hans and Franz, including threatening to "beat (clap) [him] up!"

 German supermodel Heidi Klum nicknamed her breasts Hans and Franz.
 However, given the differing nationalities (Klum is German and Franz and Hans are Austrian), it has never been confirmed if this was in homage to the SNL sketch, nor has she made mention as such.